History of the Aether Theory

 It must be emphasized that absolute motion [and

-therefore absolute space] is not inconsistent with the various
+by implication, motion with respect to aether] is not inconsistent with the various

 well-established relativistic effects; indeed the evidence is that absolute